Tunchi52/alx-low_level_programming/0x00-hello_world/README.md

 # 3-name: this script compiles a C file and create an executable name 'cisfun'.
 # 4-puts.c: a C program that prints using the Puts" function.
 # 5-printf.c: A program that outsputs using the printf' function.
+# 6-size.c: A program thta prints the size of various types on the computer it is compiled and run on.
 #